melt-umn/ableC-lvars/README.md

 #### POPL Paper:

++ Try syncing after for loop
++ Try multiple gets, look into what should happen
 + Future work-- way to nicely implement sets for unknown data type for users to access without set-up, other "pre-fab" data structures
 + Add in stuff with running example
 + Refer to style resources and spiff up writing